-Pulmonary arterial hypertension (PAH) is a type of high blood pressure that occurs in the right side of your heart and in the arteries that supply blood to your lungs.
+Pulmonary arterial hypertension (PAH) is a rare type of high blood pressure that involves the right side of your heart and the arteries that supply blood to your lungs.
 These arteries are called the pulmonary arteries.

-If you have PAH, your doctor will use a standard system to rank your “functional status.”
-This tells your doctor a lot about how severe your PAH has become.
+If you have PAH, your doctor will likely use a standard system to rank your “functional status.”
+This tells your doctor a lot about the PAH’s severity.

 In this class, PAH doesn’t limit your usual activities.
 If you do ordinary physical activities, you don’t develop any symptoms of PAH.

 In the second class, PAH only mildly affects your physical activities.
-You may experience no signs of PAH at rest.
-But physical activity may quickly cause symptoms, including breathing problems and chest pain.
+You experience no symptoms of PAH at rest.
+But your usual physical activity may quickly cause symptoms, including breathing problems and chest pain.